ElMassimo/vite_ruby/docs/guide/migration.md

 ## Webpacker 📦

-When migrating from [Webpacker], assuming you were placing your packs in `app/javascript/packs`, it might be convenient to change <kbd>sourceCodeDir</kbd> in your `config/vite.json`.
+When migrating from [Webpacker], the installation script will detect if the `app/javascript` directory exists, and use that in your `config/vite.json` instead of the [default][sourceCodeDir].

 ```json
 {